Ethan Phillips: Theatre

-Films
+Film

-Phillips has appeared in over fifty films, beginning with Ragtime (directed by Miloš Forman).
+Phillips has appeared in over 50 films, beginning with Ragtime (directed by Miloš Forman).
 Other features include For Richer or Poorer, Jeffrey, The Shadow, Wagons East, The Man Without a Face, Green Card, Lean On Me, Critters, Bloodhounds of Broadway, The Island, Bad Santa, and The Babysitters.
-More recent films include Shadow Witness, Audrey, the Coen Brothers' Inside Llewyn Davis, Woody Allen's Irrational Man, and James DeMonaco's The Purge: Election Year.
+His more recent films include Shadow Witness, Audrey, the Coen Brothers' Inside Llewyn Davis, Woody Allen's Irrational Man, and James DeMonaco's The Purge: Election Year.

 Television

-In 1980, Phillips joined the cast of the sitcom Benson, playing PR man Pete Downey for five seasons.
+In 1980, Phillips joined the cast of the sitcom Benson as PR man Pete Downey, for five seasons.

-He has made scores of guest appearances on television series and tele films, including Pushing Daisies, Bones (TV Series), Eli Stone, Criminal Minds, NUMB3RS, Las Vegas, L.A.
-Law, JAG, Law & Order, Arrested Development, Boston Legal, Castle, Rizzoli & Isles, The Good Guys and The Mentalist, Deadbeat, The Good Wife, New Amsterdam (2018 TV series), Better Call Saul and Veep.
+He has made scores of guest appearances on television series and tele films, including Pushing Daisies, Bones, Eli Stone, Criminal Minds, NUMB3RS, Las Vegas, L.A.
+Law, JAG, Law & Order, Arrested Development, Boston Legal, Touched by an Angel, Castle, Rizzoli & Isles, The Good Guys, The Mentalist, Deadbeat, The Good Wife, New Amsterdam (2018 TV series), Better Call Saul and Veep.
 He played the recurring role of Keith in the final two seasons of Lena Dunham's Girls.
-He currently plays Spike Martin in Armando Iannucci's space comedy Avenue 5 on HBO.
+He played Spike Martin in Armando Iannucci's space comedy Avenue 5 on HBO.

-In 1990, he began his Star Trek career playing the Ferengi character, Dr. Farek, in the "Ménage à Troi" episode of Star Trek: The Next Generation.
-He went on to play Neelix on Star Trek: Voyager in 1995, and stayed with the series through its entire seven-season run.
-He also cameoed as a holographic nightclub maître d' in the 1996 film Star Trek: First Contact, and appeared as a Ferengi pirate captain in the "Acquisition" episode of Star Trek: Enterprise.
+In 1990, he began his Star Trek career playing the Ferengi doctor Farek in the Star Trek: The Next Generation episode "Ménage à Troi".
+He went on to play the Talaxian character Neelix on Star Trek: Voyager from its inception in 1995, and stayed with the series one episode short of its entire seven-season run.
+He also cameoed as a holographic nightclub maître d' in the 1996 film Star Trek: First Contact, and appeared as a Ferengi pirate captain in the Star Trek: Enterprise episode "Acquisition".

 Phillips has also performed voice work for several of the Star Wars franchise video games: 2000's Star Wars: Force Commander, 2001's Star Wars: Galactic Battlegrounds, and 2003's Star Wars: Knights of the Old Republic.